Whitehouse's Bakery: History

 Charles James Whitehouse came to Laidley by a circuitous route from his birthplace in London in 1840.
 As a youth he was apprenticed to an Indian Merchantman in which he sailed to India, spending time in Calcutta during a mutiny on the vessel.
 He travelled to St Helena, Mauritius, New Caledonia and Melbourne where he obtained work at Mordialloc.
 Later he obtained work in the Hunter Valley of New South Wales as a miner and farmer.
 In 1867 Whitehouse married Sarah Ann, the daughter of a Mr White of Laidley by whom he had two daughters and four sons, one of whom died in infancy.
 For eighteen years he worked with the Queensland Railways as an engine driver, and in 1885 established a business in Laidley as a baker and confectioner.
 For a time he worked the 600 acres of land he had purchased at Laidley before handing it over to the care of a bailiff in order to concentrate on his business as a baker and confectioner for a period of eleven years.
 His business was conducted from Patrick Street.
 He retired to his farm at the age of 64 years and had virtually handed over responsibility for the farm to two of his sons, CJ (jnr.) and Benjamin.
 The farming business, like many in the district, was devoted principally to the production of lucerne-growing and dairying.

 According to the testimony of Alice Maud Mann (a longstanding owner of the bakery), Whitehouses's bakery was significantly damaged during the floods of 1893 and subsequent to this blow CJ Whitehouse requested Edward Mann to take-over the running of the bakery business.
 In 1904, CJW's son, Benjamin, aged 26 years, undertook the management of the bakery in Patrick Street, Laidley, around the time of construction of the new two-storey brick establishment by his father at the Patrick Street address where the original bakery had once stood.
-The 1906 Post Office Directory (QPOD) still listed only one baker in Laidley, an Edward Mann.
-The 1910–11 QPOD listed Benjamin Whitehouse as the baker but it is reported that Edward Mann was the actual baker and resident at the Patrick Street Bakery.
+The 1906 Post Office Directory (QPOD) still listed only one baker in Laidley, an Edgar Mann.
+The 1910–11 QPOD listed Benjamin Whitehouse as the baker but it is reported that Edgar Mann was the actual baker and resident at the Patrick Street Bakery.